What Care Do I Need?

 Defining the disease burden of a particular Sjogren’s patient requires an assessment of multiple organs and systems, even when there are no obvious symptoms.

 Because each patient has their own unique version of the disease, Sjogren’s care should be individualized.
-My work on Sjogren's Advocate focuses on the importance of comprehensive monitoring and assessment of systemic manifestations, which are underestimated and often neglected.
-While routine lab tests are important, monitoring also requires a thorough clinical assessment, which will be discussed in an upcoming blog post.Â
+My work on Sjogren's Advocate focuses on the importance of comprehensive monitoring and assessment of systemic manifestations, which are often overlooked, downplayed, or misattributed to other conditions.
+While routine lab tests are important, monitoring also requires a thorough clinical assessment.

 Â